nniemi/teekkaripeli/README.md

 **This school project was done with a pair, the other contributor is @Real-bay**

+This project is made with Python and especially with Tkinter -library.

 This program is a version of the traditional game of hangman, made with a healthy dose of teekkarihumor.
 The program contains 18 different words, which can then be guessed by the user.
 Guessed letters show up at the